 Emergency Red Phones and First Aid

 Red phones are located throughout the museum for immediate access to museum security and first aid help.

 You can store your medical equipment or medications in the First Aid Room during your visit.
 You can also use this private space for administering medical treatment if needed.
 Stop by the Concierge Desk on Level 1 near the ramp for access to the room.

-- Assisted Listening Devices: Available on a first-come, first-served basis for Lilly Theater
+- Assistive Listening Devices: Available on a first-come, first-served basis for Lilly Theater and the Schaefer Planetarium and Space Object Theater.

 - American Sign Language (ASL) Performances: ASL interpreters are provided for select Lilly Theater performances